yanyan666666/Miniproject1-RimpalYan/GitTutorialPart2.md

 Incorporates changes from a remote repository into the current branch.
 In its default mode, git pull is shorthand for `git fetch` followed by `git merge FETCH_HEAD`.

+Detailed description of the command `git pull` can be found [here](https://git-scm.com/docs/git-pull).

 ### 10. git remote add/ remove/ show

 - `git remote add`